Ukrainian and Western leaders laud US aid package while the Kremlin warns of 'further ruin'

 Ukrainian and Western leaders laud US aid package while the Kremlin warns of ‘further ruin’

-KYIV, Ukraine (AP) — Ukrainian and Western leaders welcomed a desperately needed aid package passed by the U.S. House of Representatives, as the Kremlin warned the passage of the bill would “further ruin” Ukraine and cause more deaths.
+KYIV, Ukraine (AP) — Ukrainian and Western leaders on Sunday welcomed a desperately needed aid package passed by the U.S. House of Representatives, as the Kremlin warned that passage of the bill would “further ruin” Ukraine and cause more deaths.

-“For us it’s so important to have this support from the U.S. and our partners,” Oleksandr told The Associated Press.
-He did not give his full name for security reasons.

-“With this we can stop them and reduce our losses.
-It’s the first step to have the possibility to liberate our territory.”
+Ukrainian leaders and analysts say the long-awaited $61 billion military aid package — including $13.8 billion for Ukraine to buy weapons — will help slow Russia’s incremental advances in the war’s third year — but that more will likely be needed for Kyiv to regain the offensive.

-Ammunition shortages linked to the aid holdup over the past six months have led Ukrainian military commanders to ration shells, a disadvantage that Russia seized on this year — taking the city of Avdiivka and currently inching towards the town of Chasiv Yar, also in the Donetsk region.
+Ammunition shortages linked to the aid holdup over the past six months have led Ukrainian military commanders to ration shells, a disadvantage that Russia seized on this year — taking the city of Avdiivka and currently inching towards the town of Chasiv Yar, also in Donetsk.

 “I heard our president officially say that we can lose the war without this help.
 Thanks very much and yesterday was a great event,” said Kateryna Ruda, 43.